 - bowel surgery — where a section of the bowel is removed and can reduce the ability of the bowel to absorb fluids

 - microscopic colitis — a type of inflammatory bowel disease that causes watery diarrhoea

 - chronic pancreatitis — inflammation of the pancreas, a small organ that produces hormones and digestive juices

-- ulcerative colitis – a condition that affects the colon (large intestine)
+- ulcerative colitis — a condition that causes inflammation of the colon (large intestine)

 If you have chronic or persistent diarrhoea see your doctor so it can be investigated.